eric-white2021/gov1347blog/posts/blog2.md

 | Predicted | 52.57%-47.43% Trump victory | 54%-46% Trump victory       | 59.38%-40.62% Clinton victory | 54.81%-45.19% Clinton victory |
 | Error     | 0.68                        | 3.38                        | 9.75                          | 5.22                          |

 In general, the prediction results were inconclusive.
 I would like to explore what the result would be if I excluded the inflation variable, as that seemed to add additional unnecessary noise.
+In all states except Pennsylvania, the most important explanatory variable  (i.e. correlated with the largest change in vote share, all else held constant) was **Q2 GDP** growth when running a multivariate regression with all of the aboe explanatory variables.